brillout/react-streaming/README.md

    import { renderToStream } from 'react-streaming/server'
    const {
-     pipe, // Defined if running in Node.js, otherwise `null` readable // Defined if running on the Edge (.e.g.
+     pipe, // Defined if running in Node.js, otherwise `null` abort, // Defined if running in Node.js, otherwise `null` readable // Defined if running on the Edge (.e.g.
 Coudflare Workers), otherwise `null` } = await renderToStream(<Page />)
    ```